neontribe/my-best-life/content/services/alford-house-youth-club-roller-skating.md

 ---
 organisation: Alford House Youth Club
-title: Roller Skating
+title: Youth Club - Dance class
-shortDescription: Learn how to roller skate
+shortDescription: Learn to dance
 image:
-  image: img/roller1.jpeg
+  image: img/danielle-cerullo-3ckwunacxzc-unsplash.jpg
-  imageAlt: lady roller skating
+  imageAlt: "Dance class "
 description: Alford House is open to all young people aged 8-21 and offers a variety of sports, games, creative and recreational activities in a safe and secure environment that is managed by a team of staff and volunteers.